-In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities.
-Bond premiums and discounts are deferred and amortized over the life of the bonds using the effective interest method.
-Bonds payable are reported net of the applicable bond premiums or discounts.
+In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable government activities.
+Bond premiums and discounts are deferred and amortized over the life of the bonds using the straight-line method.